Europe broils in heat wave that fuels fires in France, Spain

 “Forty-one isn’t off the cards,” said Met Office CEO Penelope Endersby.
 “We’ve even got some 43s in the model, but we’re hoping it won’t be as high as that.”

+France’s often-temperate Brittany region sweltered with a record 39.3 C (102.7 F) degrees in the port of Brest, surpassing a high of 35.1 C that had stood since September 2003, French weather service Meteo-France said.

+Regional records in France were broken in over a dozen towns, as the weather service said Monday was “the hottest day of this heat wave.”

-The Balkans region has also seen sporadic wildfires, and is expecting the worst of the heat later this week.
+The Balkans region expected the worst of the heat later this week, but has already seen sporadic wildfires.

-Early on Monday, authorities in Slovenia said firefighters managed to bring one fire under control.
-Croatia sent a water-dropping plane there to help battle the flames after struggling last week with its own wildfires along the Adriatic Sea coast.
+Early Monday, authorities in Slovenia said firefighters brought one fire under control.
+Croatia sent a water-dropping plane there to help after struggling last week with its own wildfires along the Adriatic Sea.
 A fire in Sibenik forced some people to evacuate their homes but was later extinguished.

-In Portugal, much cooler weather Monday helped fire crews make progress against blazes.
+In Portugal, much cooler weather Monday helped fire crews make progress.
 More than 600 firefighters attended four major fires in northern Portugal.

 Leicester reported from Le Pecq.
-Associated Press journalists Danica Kirka and Jill Lawless in London, Geir Moulson in Berlin, Raquel Redondo in Madrid, Barry Hatton in Lisbon, Portugal, and Jovana Gec from Belgrade, Serbia, contributed to this report.
+Associated Press journalists Danica Kirka and Jill Lawless in London, Geir Moulson in Berlin, Raquel Redondo in Madrid, Barry Hatton in Lisbon, Portugal, and Jovana Gec from Belgrade, Serbia, contributed.